chrszlz/Apartment-Homebridge-Setup/README.md

 	* spoofs the HomeKit device
 	* runs on rPi
 * [homebridge-switcheroo](https://github.com/chriszelazo/homebridge-switcheroo)
-	* Homebridge plugin that produces simple switch accessories
+	* Homebridge plugin that make simple switches which trigger http requests
-	* Setup radio button multi-switches or traditional On / Off switches
+	* traditional on/off switches or radio button multi-switches
 * [forever](https://github.com/foreverjs/forever)
 	* script that makes sure your servers relaunch if a crash occurs